tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 ![Concurrent Mark Cycle States](/assets/20220803-concurrent-mark-cycle-states.png){:style="display:block; margin-left:auto; margin-right:auto"}

-The actual *Concurrent Mark Cycle* consists of several steps:
   * the **Concurrent Start** pause that populates the mark data structures with information from the roots, starting the process.
   * the **Concurrent Clear Claimed Marks** phase initializes garbage collection of classes and class loaders - this is simply some potentially long running work that has been pushed out from the previous pause to the concurrent phase.
 This post will not go into detail of that phase.
-  * the **Concurrent Scan Root Regions** phase where roots from objects from the young generation are scanned for roots into the heap snapshot.
+  * the **Concurrent Scan Root Regions** phase where roots from objects from the young generation are scanned for roots into the Java heap snapshot.
-  * **Concurrent Mark** actually performs the actual tracing work, itself comprising of several steps
+  * **Concurrent Mark** actually performs the actual tracing work, itself comprising several steps
     * first, given that all roots are now marked, the **Concurrent Mark From Roots** phase traces through the live objects.
     * the following **Concurrent Preclean** phase preprocesses 'j.l.ref.References' objects discovered (found) during concurrent mark.
 Here G1 can already decide for some `j.l.ref.Reference` instances whether further processing in the following *Remark* pause is actually needed or not.
-I.e. if its referent is `null` or alive, it can be removed from this list of discovered references and no further processing in the *Remark* pause is required.
+I.e. if the referent of a `j.l.ref.Reference` is `null` or alive as per the previous marking, it can be removed from this list of discovered references and no further processing in the *Remark* pause is required.
 This is all of what this post will talk about this phase.
-    * the **Remark** pause completes the marking and does various cleanup work like class unloading, reference processing helped above, and initializes remembered set rebuilding.
-This post will explain the work relevant to marking only.
+    * the **Remark** pause completes the marking and does various cleanup work like class unloading, reference processing, and initializes remembered set rebuilding.
 The *Remark* pause may in rare circumstances restart marking from the beginning of *Concurrent Mark* for various reasons (indicated by the dashed edge in the diagram).
   * with actual marking completed, the **Concurrent Rebuild Remembered Sets and Scrub Regions** phase uses that marking information to create remembered set information, and prepares the heap to be cleaned of instances of previously unloaded classes that after class unloading can not be walked.
   * the **Cleanup** pause finishes up remembered set management work and prepares for old generation garbage reclamation.
   * finally, **Concurrent Cleanup for Next Mark** clears the bitmap to be used in the next concurrent mark cycle.

 #### Concurrent Start pause ####

-The Concurrent Start pause starts marking through the object graph by populating roots, i.e. locations from outside the traced Java heap into the Java heap.
+The *Concurrent Start* pause starts marking through the object graph by populating roots, i.e. locations from outside the traced Java heap into the Java heap.
 These are roots from VM internal data structures (like thread stacks, classes), on the other hand there are references from the young generation.

 This pause is a regular young collection pause where G1 performs the following additional work:

   * G1 takes the virtual snapshot: all old generation regions in the heap get their TAMS set to the current `top` value.
 Young generation regions and some special regions (e.g. "Closed Archive" regions) have their TAMS set to `bottom`.
 This means they will not be traced through.
-  * during regular root processing, roots from VM internal data structures directly mark the object directly on the mark bitmap.
+  * during regular root processing, roots from VM internal data structures directly mark the object on the mark bitmap.
   * areas where the young collection copied objects to the survivor or old generation are recorded as **Root Regions** - regions as in memory ranges.
 These memory ranges are concurrently searched for roots into the snapshotted areas later.
 This avoids expensive iteration and marking of these objects during the pause.
-  * per-thread marking structures are reset, i.e. the local fingers set to `null` and the local mark stacks emptied.
+  * per-thread marking structures are reset, i.e. the local fingers set to `null` and the local mark stacks initialized.
   * the global finger is set to the start of the heap.

 The figure below shows how a set of regions populated with objects could look before the *Concurrent Start* pause: